CUC Affiliate Partnerships

 Organization

-• The group has a clearly defined organizational structure with clearly identified points of linkage to the CUC at both the policy and operational levels.
+• The group has a clearly defined organizational structure with identified points of linkage to the CUC at both the policy and operational levels.

 Independence

-• The group must sign a declaration at the time of partnership stating it is not legally connected to the CUC and that the CUC is not responsible for programs, activities, or finances of the group;
+• The group must sign a declaration at the time of affiliation stating it is not legally connected to the CUC and that the CUC is not responsible for programs, activities, or finances of the group;

 Financial Policies

-• The group maintains financial records, policies, and practices appropriate to its size and nature of activities;
+• The group maintains financial records, policies and practices appropriate to its size and nature of activities;

 • Unless provisions are explicitly made to the contrary, the group will make a direct financial contribution to the CUC sufficient to cover any costs incurred by the CUC on its behalf (e.g. additional office time and expenses).